pbahrami2/Amazon-E-Commerce-Dashboard/README.md

 ### 1. **Customer Demographics**
 - **Metric**: Age and gender breakdown of Amazon customers.
-- **Finding**: Customers aged 18-35 make up about 65% of the total base, with males accounting for roughly 52%.
+- **Finding**: Customers aged 18-35 make up about 65% of the total base, with females accounting for roughly 58%.
 - **Visualization**: Bar charts showing customer segmentation by age and gender, supporting targeted marketing strategies.

 ### 2. **Purchase Trends Over Time**